Night of the Eagle: Cast

-Background

-Fritz Leiber's Conjure Wife was first published (in shorter form) in 1943 in Unknown magazine and as a single book in 1953.
-For Night of the Eagle, the New England setting of the novel was changed to rural Britain.
-Weird Woman (1944, starring Lon Chaney Jr.) and Witches' Brew (1979, starring Teri Garr, Richard Benjamin, and Lana Turner) were also based on Conjure Wife.

-Witchcraft had been a recurring theme in the horror genre, though often in combination with Therianthropy (humans turning into animals as in Cat People or The Wolf Man) or Voodoo myths (White Zombie, I Walked with a Zombie).
-Night of the Eagle depicts the use of charms or supernatural powers in an “everyday” environment and juxtaposes it with a rationalist view which is questioned during the progress of events.
-Jacques Tourneur's Night of the Demon (1957), to which William K. Everson compared it unfavourably, works in a similar way.

 Production

-Richard Matheson and Charles Beaumont were admirers of the novel and wanted to work on something together, so the two men decided to adapt it.
+Richard Matheson and Charles Beaumont were admirers of the novel and decided to adapt it.
 They were paid $5,000 each by James H. Nicholson of AIP, who passed the project over to AIP's regular co-producers, Anglo-Amalgamated in England.
 They agreed to finance, allocating the movie to Independent Artists to produce.
 Producer Albert Fennell bought in George Baxt to work on the script.
 The original script (commenced by Matheson and completed by Beaumont) was published in the Gauntlet Press edition of He Is Legend, a Matheson tribute anthology, but not in the subsequent paperback.

-All three authors involved in Night of the Eagle's screenplay were prolific writers for film and television specializing in horror, mystery and science fiction.
-Charles Beaumont and Richard Matheson in particular were repeatedly hired to adapt (though freely) the works of Edgar Allan Poe and H. P. Lovecraft for the screen, and both were prolific writers for The Twilight Zone.

 Filming took six weeks.
 Part of the deal of Anglo-Amalgamated financing was that a star play the lead; Peter Cushing was originally meant to star but decided to make Captain Clegg instead.
 Musical comedy star Janet Blair came on board and the male lead was rumoured to have been offered to both Peter Finch and Cushing; Finch turned the part down and Cushing was unwell at the time the film was due to go into production.
 Peter Wyngarde was cast at the last minute.

+Release

+The film was acquired for North American distribution by American International Pictures, who released it under the alternative title Burn, Witch, Burn, premiering in Buffalo, New York on 25 April 1962.
+Film prints for the American release were preceded by a narrated prologue in which the voice of Paul Frees was heard to intone a spell to protect the audience members from evil.
+For protection, American theatre audiences were given a special pack of salt and words to an ancient incantation.

-While the film was accessible to an under-aged audience in the US., it was rated "X" (adults only) in the UK on its initial release.
+The film opened in the United Kingdom under its original title, Night of the Eagle, on 11 May 1962.
+While the film was accessible to an under-aged audience in the US, it was rated "X" (adults only) in the UK on its initial release.
 It was later re-rated 15, then 12 for UK home video releases.

-Film prints for the US release were preceded by a narrated prologue in which the voice of Paul Frees was heard to intone a spell to protect the audience members from evil.
-For protection, American theatre audiences were given a special pack of salt and words to an ancient incantation.